alimirjamali/personal-qubesos/qubesimgconvertertt/README.md

 ```
 - Performance of the border effects is nearly 3 times slower than tint.
 This is
 because of the Anti-Aliased Alpha Compositor implementation.
 Considering the
-superior quality, it is well worth it as old 1 pixel borders are barely
+superior quality, it is well worth it as 1 pixel borders are barely
 distinguishable.
-Individual implementation of `thick-border` with integer based
+Individual implementation of _thick-border_ with integer based
 calculation would improve its speed.
-It is already darn fast on the 10 year old
+It is already darn fast on my 10 year old
 _i5-4300U_ test machine.
 - Original unit tests are performed on a 2x2 image.
 Mostly done from security
 perspective.
 Not suitable for most of the Tweak Tool effects.
 Individual unit